KibaOfficial/kio-tsbot/Readme.md

 ## Changelog

+### v0.1.6 (25 May 2025)
+- Enhanced command loading with category grouping in logs
+- Improved error handling and logging for commands

 ### v0.1.5 (25 May 2025)
 - Added `/ban` command: Ban a user from the server
 - Added a CommandTemplate in `src/commands/CommandTemplate` for easier command creation